CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

 # Trying It Out

-This will be a step-by-step go through the *n6* data flow (see:
+In this chapter we walk step by step through the *n6* data flow (see:
 *[Architecture and Data Flow Overview](../../data_flow_overview.md)*).

-For our examples we will use the `cert-pl.shield` *data source*.
+The examples below use the `cert-pl.shield` *data source*.

 !!! tip